Zika Virus, Mosquitoes, and Microcephaly: A Worrying Infection

 There is no specific treatment for Zika virus disease.
 Just as in any viral infection, rest, adequate fluids, and good nutrition will help the immune system to fight the virus and will aid recovery.
 Medications to reduce a fever and inflammation and to relieve discomfort can be bought in drugstores.
 If these don't help, a doctor's advice should be sought.
 Pregnant women and people with serious diseases should consult a doctor if they experience symptoms that suggest the presence of the Zika virus.

 Secondary Effects of the Infection

-The link between the Zika virus and other diseases isn't confirmed but is both suspected and worrying.
+The link between the Zika virus and other diseases is worrying.
 The potential relationship is being investigated by public health agencies.
 An increase in Guillain-Barré syndrome was noticed after one outbreak of the virus in French Polynesia and after another in Brazil.
 An increase in the number of babies born with microcephaly was noticed after an outbreak in Brazil.
 The latter situation is of special concern to pregnant women and to those who hope to become pregnant soon.

 Unlike other living things, viruses aren't made of cells.
-They consist of nucleic acid - either DNA or RNA - surrounded by a protein coat.
+They consist of nucleic acid—either DNA or RNA—surrounded by a protein coat.
 Some viruses have a lipid envelope surrounding the protein coat.
-Unlike cells, viruses can't reproduce on their own.
+Unlike cells, they can't reproduce on their own.
 They must enter the cell of another creature and then direct that cell to make new viruses.

 For a long time viruses have been classified as non-living entities, but the idea that they are living things seems to be becoming more popular.
 Nucleic acids contain the genes that give living things many of their characteristics.
 Viruses have these genes, even though they can't make much use of them without the aid of a cell and its equipment.
 Nevertheless, researchers are showing that at least some viruses have surprisingly complex behaviours.